1. CREDIT SCORE

 You can have one (or in some cases, more than one) of each of these credit scores with each credit bureau.
 There are also newer generation FICO scores that are released periodically.
 Altogether, it's possible to have more than three dozen different FICO credit scores.

 VantageScore also updates its scoring model.
-VantageScore 3.0 is the most well-known model but it also competes with earlier versions, as well as the VantageScore 4.0 model.
+VantageScore 3.0 is the most well-known model but there are earlier versions, as well as a newer version, the VantageScore 4.0.

 Pro tip: If you're planning to apply for a loan, getting preapproved could give you an idea of what terms the lender will offer.